WNBARookie/Laser-Tag-System/README.md

 There are two teams, red and green, with up to 8 players in each.

 Each player enters their ID and codename (up to 8 players MAX per team).

+Use tab to cycle through entry areas to autofill your codename for a returning player, and store your ID and codename if you are a new player.

 If the user is a new player, then they will be allowed to enter a codename after entering their ID.
 If the user is a returning player, then their codename will be automatically set.